Winnie the Pooh (franchise): Feature films

-Animated films
+Animated feature films

 The Many Adventures of Winnie the Pooh (1977)

 The Many Adventures of Winnie the Pooh is a 1977 American animated musical comedy film produced by Walt Disney Productions and distributed by Buena Vista Distribution.
-It is the 22nd Disney animated feature film and was first released on March 11, 1977.
 The film consists of three previously released shorts that have been edited together.
 The ending scene is based on the final chapter of A. A. Milne's The House at Pooh Corner.

 Sebastian Cabot narrates the adventures of joyous bear Winnie the Pooh as he seeks out and deals with complications from his search for honey, weathers a terrible wind storm and subsequent flood, endures the foibles of the hyperactive tiger Tigger, and celebrates Eeyore's birthday.
 Winnie the Pooh, Piglet, Eeyore, Kanga, Roo, and Tigger round out the menagerie in a 1977 American comedy film.

 Sterling Holloway voices the Pooh character.